 - Strong, natural inclination toward service, combined with a willingness to push back when needed for the good of the organization.

-- Demonstrated highly developed interpersonal, oral, and written communication skills.
+- Demonstrated ability to write well and quickly in ways that successfully reach key audiences, in particular high-net worth individuals; highly developed interpersonal, oral, and written communication skills.

 - Ridiculously organized, with the ability to organize others.